Niños Héroes: The Battle of Chapultepec

 Built in the eighteenth century by a viceroy, Chapultepec Castle did not serve as a residence until the late nineteenth century.
 After independence it served as the Military Academy, training officers for the Mexican Army.
-At the time of the U.S. invasion, it was defended by Mexican troops under the command of Nicolás Bravo and General José Mariano Monterde, including cadets from the academy.
+At the time of the U.S. invasion, it was defended by Mexican troops under the command of General Nicolás Bravo and General José Mariano Monterde, including cadets from the academy.
 Bravo gave Santa Anna the assignment to defend this strategic location defending Mexico City.
 Two thousand soldiers were needed, but Santa Anna could only commit 832, most of whom were National Guardsmen and not the regular army.
 The number of cadets present has been variously given, from 47 to a few hundred.
+Despite the castle's position 200 feet above ground level, there were not enough men to defend it.
 The greatly outnumbered defenders battled General Winfield Scott's troops for about two hours before General Bravo ordered retreat, but the six cadets refused to fall back and fought to the death.
-Despite the castle's position 200 feet above ground level, there were not enough men to defend it.
 Legend has it that the last of the six, Juan Escutia, leapt from Chapultepec Castle wrapped in the Mexican flag to prevent the flag from being taken by the enemy.
 According to the later account of an unidentified US officer, "about a hundred" cadets between the ages of 10 and 19 were among the "crowds" of prisoners taken after the Castle's capture.

 The cadets

 Juan de la Barrera was born in 1828 in Mexico City, the son of Ignacio Mario de la Barrera, an army general, and Juana Inzárruaga.
 He enlisted at the age of 12 and was admitted to the Academy on 18 November 1843.
 During the attack on Chapultepec he was a lieutenant in the military engineers (sappers) and died defending a gun battery at the entrance to the park.
 Aged 19, he was the oldest of the six, and was also part of the school faculty as a volunteer teacher in engineering.

 Juan Escutia was born between 1828 and 1832 in Tepic, now the capital of the state of Nayarit.
-Records show he was admitted to the Academy as a cadet on 8 September 1847—five days before the fateful battle—but his other papers were lost during the assault.
+Records show he was admitted to the academy as a cadet on 8 September 1847—five days before the fateful battle—but his other papers were lost during the assault.
 He is often portrayed as a second lieutenant in an artillery company.
 He is the cadet who is said to have wrapped himself up in the Mexican flag and jumped from the roof to keep it from falling into enemy hands.